Canadian Space Milestones

 Bill C-16 that officially establishes the Canadian Space Agency in the Government of Canada is passed.

-The federal government awards a $195-million Phase C contract to Spar Aerospace for advanced design of the space station's Mobile Servicing System (MSS).
+The federal government awards a $195-million Phase C contract to Spar Aerospace (now MDA) for advanced design of the space station's Mobile Servicing System (MSS).

 Anik E2 communications satellite is launched by an Ariane 44P rocket.
 After the problematic C-band antenna is finally deployed in July, the geostationary satellite becomes operational in September.